DePaul University > Admission & Aid > Financial Aid > Types of Aid > Federal Loans

 If you meet all federal eligibility requirements and complete a FAFSA, you, and possibly your parent, will be considered for the Federal Direct Loan Program.
 There are three types of Federal Direct Loans:

-Federal Direct Subsidized Loan is a loan for undergraduate students.
+Federal Direct Subsidized Loans are loans for undergraduate students.
 Eligibility is determined by your financial need from your FAFSA.
 Loan maximums vary according to your academic level and dependency status.
 The government pays the interest while you are enrolled at least half-time.

-Federal Direct Unsubsidized Loan is a loan for undergraduate or graduate/law students.
+Federal Direct Unsubsidized Loans are loans for undergraduate or graduate/law students.
 Eligibility is not based on financial need from your FAFSA.
 Loan maximums vary according to your academic level and dependency status.
-The interest on the Direct Unsubsidized Loan accrues from the date of disbursement.
+The interest on the Direct Unsubsidized Loan starts accumulating on the date of disbursement.

-Federal Direct PLUS Loan is a credit-based loan for parents of dependent undergraduate students (Parent PLUS) or graduate/law students (Grad PLUS).
+Federal Direct PLUS Loans are credit-based loans for parents of dependent undergraduate students (Parent PLUS) or graduate/law students (Grad PLUS).
 Generally, borrowers are eligible if they:

 • do not have an adverse credit history,